 - Framework and initiatives that can be pursued at the Govt. level, sectoral levels as well as in public-private partnership mode.

-- Facilitating monitoring key trends at the national level such as trends in cyber security compliance, cyber attacks, cyber crime and cyberinfrastructure growth.
+- Facilitating monitoring of key trends at the national level such as trends in cyber security compliance, cyber attacks, cybercrime, and cyberinfrastructure growth.

-- Computer Emergency Response Team (CERT-In) has been designated to act as a nodal agency for coordination of crisis management efforts.
-CERT-In will also act as an umbrella organisation for coordination actions and operationalization of sectoral CERTs.
+- The Computer Emergency Response Team (CERT-In) has been designated to act as a nodal agency for the coordination of crisis management efforts.
+CERT-In will also act as an umbrella organization for coordination actions and operationalization of sectoral CERTs.

 - A mechanism is proposed to be evolved for obtaining strategic information regarding threats to information and communication technology (ICT) infrastructure, creating scenarios of response, resolution, and crisis management through effective predictive, prevention, response, and recovery action.

 The policy emphasized the need for coordination among various stakeholders, including government agencies, private sector organizations, and academia, to effectively address cybersecurity challenges.